trinhkevin/hera/README.md

 HERA
 =================================

-1. You must have this these packages:
+1. You must have this these Python packages installed:

     i. keyboard